 - explorative (it’s used at the early product development stage to evaluate the effectiveness and usability of a preliminary design or prototype);

-- assessment (it’s used to evaluate technology and includes real-time trials to assess satisfaction, effectiveness, and usability);
+- assessment (it’s used to assess your technology and includes real-time trials to monitor satisfaction, effectiveness, and usability);

 - comparative (it involves comparing two different solutions, defining their weaknesses and strengths, and asking users which one they prefer).

-You are acquainted with the methods, so we need to proceed to the next section to explore great ideas that will help you improve usability.
+Now that you are acquainted with the methods, we need to proceed to the next section to explore several ideas that will help you improve usability.

 7 Tips to Improve Website Usability